drupalwxt/wxt_bootstrap/README.md

 composer require drupal/wxt_bootstrap
 ```

+> Note: We heavily recommend that you use the distribution method.
+> Limited support is provided for standalone.
+>
+> * Extra configuration of WxT components and additional custom plugins
+> * Drupal application lifecycle and timely updates of core and additional Lightning extensions
+> * Workflow improvements from Lightning and configuration of key contributed modules

 ## Setup

 Enable either The [WxT Bootstrap][wxt_bootstrap] theme or derived sub-theme and
 set it to be the default active theme in Drupal.

+## Sub-Theming

+We provide a starterkit under the `starterkits` folder that contains the
+template for inheriting from `wxt_bootstrap`.

 ## Sass Compilation